Women Airforce Service Pilots: Request for military status

 The WASP members were U.S. federal civil service employees, and did not qualify for military benefits.
 Each member paid for her own transportation costs to training sites, for her dress uniforms and room and board.
 Although attached to the U.S. Army Air Forces, the members could resign at any time after completion of their training.
 On September 30, 1943, the first of the WASP militarization bills was introduced in the United States House of Representatives by Representative John Costello.
 Both Cochran and Arnold desired a separate corps headed by a woman colonel (similar to the WAC, WAVES, SPARS, and the Marine Corps Women's Reserve heads).
 The War Department, however, consistently opposed the move, because there was no separate corps for male pilots as distinguished from unrated AAF officers.
+In December 1943, the G-1 division of the General Staff decided that the WASPs should be taken into the existing WAC organization and therefore disapproved the changes made by the Air Staff.
+This decision was concured in by G-3.
 In January 1944, Costello introduced a bill, HR 4219, to authorize women's commissions in the Army Air Forces.
 General Arnold felt that there was room for women and men to work as pilots in the Army Air Forces.
 He testified in front of the House military committee that the WASP were all "good fliers and that he plans to send all the male pilots to fight."

 However, some in the media disagreed with General Arnold and began to write opinion pieces in some of the most important media of the day.
 TIME, The New York Daily News and the Washington Post all urged women to step down and give the jobs back to men.
 A journalist, Drew Pearson, questioned the legality of funding the WASP program, and even accused General Arnold of being manipulated by Jackie Cochran's "feminine wiles" in a Washington Times Herald column.
 The column caused male civilian pilots to increase their efforts to write letters against the program.